 The initial signs are drowsiness, lack of energy [listless], irritability and a tendency to cry.
 Parents would note a loss of appetite and weight loss as well.
 Half of the patients have a sensitivity to light [photophobia].
 There is generalized weakness and pain in the extremities.
 There is a complaint of hypotonia and the ability to hyperextend limbs.

 Muscle atrophy may be present.
 The child may refuse to walk.

-After 2-4 weeks these initial symptoms following characteristic changes are noted-
+After 2-4 weeks of these initial symptoms, the following characteristic changes are noted:

-- Tip of the nose, fingers and toes turn a pinkish.
+- Tip of the nose, fingers, and toes turn pinkish.
 The pink color darkens progressively and then develops into net-like pattern [resticulate erythema]

 - Painful, cold, cyanotic (blue), erythematous (red) and swollen hands and feet.
 Erythema is usually blotchy but may be diffuse.

-- Blotchy macular or popular erythema on trunk
+- Blotchy, macular or papular erythema on trunk

 - Hemorrhagic puncta are also noted